Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Conclusions and Discussion

-This paper extends the canonical MA framework in a manner that allows for complex surrogate endpoints while also dealing with potential differences in the patient populations across trials.
+This paper extends the canonical MA framework in a manner that allows for complex surrogate endpoints.
 While this approach may be useful in settings where the canonical MA framework can also be used---as, e.g., in the application in Section \ref{sec:data-application}---it may be especially useful in settings where the canonical MA framework cannot be used, such as in settings with complex surrogate endpoints.
 For instance, the approach as presented in this paper can be used to evaluate the trial-level surrogacy of the information available 3 years after randomization (including, e.g., fasting plasma glucose measurements, but also the presence of diabetes) as a trial-level surrogate for diabetes 4 years after randomization \parencite{agniel2024robust}.
-A similar analysis is not possible in the canonical MA framework.
+An open problem, however, is how to deal with intercurrent events that may preclude the measurement of the surrogate endpoint, such as death or dropout.
+We addressed intercurrent events in the data application by restricting the analysis to a per-protocol cohort, but this is not entirely satisfactory as further discussed in \textcite{gilbert2025surrogate}.

-The proposed approach runs into the same limitations as the canonical MA framework.
-Furthermore, whereas the canonical MA framework can be used when appropriate summary-level statistics are available, the proposed approach always requires individual-level data for all trials, where additionally, the same covariates should be measured in all trials.
-In the data application, such data were available because the trials were designed in a harmonized manner.
-In practice, however, this is rare and, therefore, an important limitation of the proposed approach.
-Still, this approach may already be meaningfully applied if $X$ is a baseline risk score, which is likely to be available in most trials.
-If the trial populations are similar, one could even apply this approach without any covariates; this may still lead to higher trial-level correlations than the canonical MA framework because treatment effects on $g_N(S)$ may be better correlated with treatment effects on the clinical endpoint than treatment effects on $S$.
+The proposed approach runs into the same limitations as the canonical MA framework, like the population of trials being ill defined and limited power due to only a small number of trials being available.
+Additionally, whereas the canonical MA framework can be used when appropriate summary-level statistics are available, the proposed approach always requires individual-participant data for all trials where the same covariates should be measured across trials.
+In the data application, such data were available because the trials were designed in a harmonized manner, but this is rare in practice.
+If the trial populations are similar, one could even apply this approach without any covariates; this may still lead to higher trial-level correlations than the canonical MA framework because treatment effects on $g_N(S)$ may still correlate better with treatment effects on the clinical endpoint than treatment effects on $S$.